myklst/terraform-provider-st-cdnetworks/docs/resources/origin_rules_rewrite_config.md

 - `after_rewrite_uri` (String) The rewritten request URI.
 Supports regular expression.
 - `before_rewrite_uri` (String) The original request URI.
 Supports regular expression.
+- `data_id` (Number) Used by CDNetworks to keep track of the individual configuration
 - `except_path_pattern` (String) Ignore url rewrite rules if paths match these patterns.
 - `except_path_pattern_http` (String) Whether to match only paths with HTTP or HTTPS protocol only.
 Default is blank, matches all paths regardless of protocol
 - `ignore_letter_case` (Boolean) Whether to match the letter casing